jjrmilner/Microsoft-365-PowerShell-Module-Installer/README.md

 ## Overview

-This installer uses a scalable, service-based organization that mirrors how Microsoft 365 services are actually structured.
-Instead of arbitrary categories, modules are organized by the services they manage, making it intuitive and future-proof.
+This installer uses a scalable, service-based organisation that mirrors how Microsoft 365 services are actually structured.
+Instead of arbitrary categories, modules are organised by the services they manage, making it intuitive and future-proof.

 ## Scalable Architecture Benefits

-### Service-Based Organization
+### Service-Based Organisation
 Modules are grouped by the Microsoft 365 service they manage:
 - **Authentication** - Core authentication modules
 - **Identity** - User and directory management